 Lieutenant Colonel Stephen Cave, Charles Cave’s great-great-grandson, inherited the house in 1964.
 Lt.
 Col. Cave moved to St. Nicholas Abbey in 1978, becoming the first owner to live full-time on the plantation since the 1800’s.
 Lt.
 Col. Cave loved St. Nicholas Abbey and chose to open it to the public, creating one of the first heritage attractions in Barbados.
 He delighted in sharing the home movies filmed by his grandfather and other stories of his family’s visits to the property.

 Lt.
-Col. Cave had no children; upon his death in 2003, Nicholas passed to his nephew, James Petri.
+Col. Cave had no children and upon his death in 2003, St. Nicholas Abbey was passed to his nephew, James Petri.

 The Warren Family